dyweb/gommon/errors/README.md

 # Errors

-A error package that allows you to wrap/unwrap, multi error and inspect error
+A drop in replacement for `errors` and `pkg/errors`.
+Supports error wrapping, inspection and multi errors.

 ## Issues